kdeldycke/awesome-billing/readme.md

 ### Customer Lifetime Value

 How much net value do you produce per customer?
-The customer lifetime value (CLV, or LTV) quantify that, and understanding and acting on it is the most important part of your business's sales efforts.
+The Customer Lifetime Value (CLV, or LTV for Life-Time Value) quantify that.
+Understanding and acting on it is the most important part of your business's sales efforts.

 - [You're all calculating churn rates wrong](https://medium.com/swlh/youre-all-calculating-churn-rates-wrong-cbab072cd992) - “On the surface, churn rate may seem like a natural proxy for changes in customer lifetimes.
 Let's dig into why that is not true.”
-Churn rate is not a meaningful metric to compute CLV, as during the customer lifetime the churn probability is not constant.
+Churn rate is not a meaningful metric to compute CLV: during the customer lifetime, the churn probability is not constant.
 Most of the time because of your free trial and vouchers.
+This article illustrate the influence of the distribution used to model the probability of a customer quitting.

-- [How to project customer retention](https://faculty.wharton.upenn.edu/wp-content/uploads/2012/04/Fader_hardie_jim_07.pdf) - A seminal paper, with a stronger approach compared to the one above: [the exponential distributions is replaced by a geometric model](https://news.ycombinator.com/item?id=24833319), better suited to monthly contracts.
+- [How to project customer retention](https://faculty.wharton.upenn.edu/wp-content/uploads/2012/04/Fader_hardie_jim_07.pdf) - A seminal paper, with a stronger approach compared to the one above: [the exponential distributions is replaced by a geometric model](https://news.ycombinator.com/item?id=24833319), which is better suited to discrete time intervals like monthly contracts, the former being more appropriate to continuous time process.

+- [Survival Analysis For Customer Retention](https://two-wrongs.com/survival-analysis-for-customer-retention.html) - Illustrates how retention can be better modelled using a survival function like [Kaplan–Meier survival curves](https://two-wrongs.com/bootstrapping-kaplan-meier-confidence-intervals.html).

 - [RFM (customer value)](https://en.wikipedia.org/wiki/RFM_%28customer_value%29) - A refined model of CLV, used to segment users based on Recency, Frequency and Monetary value.